-The typical appetizer of Christmas Eve in Campania is the ‘salad of reinforcement’, useful to ‘reinforce’ the appetite because mainly composed of pickles: it is usually ‘reinforced’ with the addition of the ingredients which have been eaten because it should last until New Year’s Eve.
+The typical appetizer of Christmas Eve in Campania is the ‘reinforcement salad’, useful to ‘reinforce’ the appetite because mainly composed of pickles: it is usually ‘reinforced’ with the addition of the ingredients which have been eaten because it should last until New Year’s Eve.
 It is a dish born from ancient rural traditions when housewives stored at home vegetables and anchovies that compose it, to offer them in the most important dinner of the year.

 The typical first dish of the Region are ‘spaghetti with clams’ that can be in white or with the addition of fresh tomatoes.
 Another usual first dish in the Amalfi Coast on Christmas Eve are ‘tagliolini with lemons and shrimps’, in which the lemon sauce is whipped with butter and cooking water.
 Last alternative as a first dish in the Amalfi Coast are ‘scialiatielli (fresh and homemade pasta) with fresh prawns and tomatoes’.

-As second dish in the Amalfi Coast and especially in Cetara anchovies are protagonists.
+As second dish in the Amalfi Coast and especially in Cetara, anchovies are protagonists.
 They can be eaten floured and fried or stuffed with mozzarella cheese before to be fried in boiling oil.
-Valid alternatives as second dishes are both baccalà alla napoletana with tomatoes and black olives and fresh baked fish.
+Valid alternatives as second dishes are either baccalà alla napoletana with tomatoes and black olives or fresh baked fish.